vrockai/pipeline-test/docs/content.md

 ---

-## The complex interplay of gut microbiota with the five most common cancer types: From carcinogenesis to therapeutics to prognosis.
+## The complex interplay of gut microbiota with the five most common cancer types: from carcinogenesis to therapeutics to prognosis
- 22.07.2021, _K Jaye, CG Li, DJ Bhuyan_

-The association between human gut microbiota and cancers has been an evolving field of biomedical research in recent years.
-The gut microbiota is composed of the microorganisms residing in the gastrointestinal system that interact with the host to regulate behaviours and biochemical processes within the gut.
-This symbiotic physiological interaction between the gut and the microbiota plays a significant role in the modulation of gut homeostasis, in which perturbations to the microbiota, also known as dysbiosis can lead to the onset of diseases, including cancer.
-In this review, we analysed the current literature to understand the role of gut microbiota in the five most prevalent cancer types, namely colon (colorectal), lung, breast, prostate, and stomach cancers.
-Recent studies have observed the immunomodulatory and anti-tumoural effects of gut microbiota in cancers.
-Furthermore, gut microbial dysbiosis can induce the release of toxic metabolites and exhibit pro-tumoural effects in the host.
-The gut microbiota was observed to have clinical implications in each cancer type in addition to regulating the efficacy of standard chemotherapy and natural anticancer agents.
-However, further research is warranted to understand the complex role of gut microbiota in the prevention, diagnosis, treatment, and prognosis of cancer.

 [Source](https://doi.org/10.1016/j.critrevonc.2021.103429)

-10.1016/j.critrevonc.2021.103429

 ---